itsMapleLeaf/remix-electron/README.md

 Importing `"electron"` directly in route files results in Electron trying to get bundled and called in the renderer process.

 To circumvent this, I created an `electron.server.js` file, which re-exports from `electron`.
-The `.server.js` suffix tells Remix to only load it in the main process.
+The `.server` suffix tells Remix to only load it in the main process.
+You should use `.server` for any code that runs in the main process and uses node/electron APIs.

-Likewise, for any client-only renderer process code, e.g. using the [clipboard](https://www.electronjs.org/docs/latest/api/clipboard) module, you can use the `.client.js` suffix.
-Using renderer electron modules will require enabling `nodeIntegration` on the `BrowserWindow`.
+Likewise, for any code running in the renderer process, e.g. using the [clipboard](https://www.electronjs.org/docs/latest/api/clipboard) module, you can use the `.client` suffix.
+Using electron modules will require enabling `nodeIntegration` on the `BrowserWindow`.

 ## Motivation